“Towers. Open Fire.” – Burroughs

 I’ve found a useful way of thinking about tasks, and resolution of tasks, is as a kind of atomic scale, like zooming in on that photo in Bladerunner.
 I reckon there are (at least) three useful levels at which to consider tasks…

-1) The Molecular Level (The detailed / nitty gritty /individual wave files, event triggers, volume and pitch attenuations, all the tweaking-knob-twiddling detail of any particular task, the smallest components)
+1) The Molecular/Atomic Level (The detailed / nitty gritty /individual wave files, event triggers, volume and pitch attenuations, all the tweaking-knob-twiddling detail of any particular task, the smallest components)

 2) The Object Level, the level at which you can give things names that other disciplines can relate to – weapon x, music cue y, location z.

-3) The Project Level, as described above, the large high-level PM way to look at and break down tasks, music, ambience, prop effects, UI sound, mix – big things that you can talk about holistically.
+3) The Project (or ‘Feature’) Level, as described above, the large high-level PM way to look at and break down tasks, music, ambience, prop effects, UI sound, mix – big things that you can talk about holistically – the ‘Features’ that make up the back of the box, exec summary type-stuff.

-The Molecular Level task is not something that I think works well at being tracked at all, so I don’t think this really works with Agile methods, it is too granular and is always the kind of stuff that people who start a discussion about need to usually take ‘off-line’ and collaborate together on elsewhere.
+The Molecular/Atomic Level task is not something that I think works well at being tracked at all, so I don’t think this really works with Agile methods, it is too granular (and, in fact, too agile) and is always the kind of stuff that people who start a discussion about need to usually take ‘off-line’ and collaborate together on elsewhere.
 This is a level of detail that I hinted at earlier as being something that an individual has ownership over and autonomy over – but the ability to ‘scale up’ and be able to talk about and update on those details at the Object level IS important…

 The Object Level.
-This is a category of tasks that I believe can be tracked nicely with Agile methodology, and lends itself well to x-discipline group exposure.
+This is a category of tasks that I believe can be tracked nicely with Agile methodology (or any other tracking method), and lends itself well to x-discipline group exposure.
 Discussions are tangible and not too technical, details can be figured out offline, and progress can be tracked e.g. ‘The sound for 10 weapon classes is on schedule for the end of the week’, ‘the music cues for missions x, y and z are now implemented and ready for feedback/testing’.

-The Project Level.
-This is a PM, or Audio Director / Lead level perspective and requires a solid knowledge of where everything is on the object level.
-When things change on this level, they ripple down to the levels below via either extra polish time, additional levels, objects or animations, or reduced scope.
+The Feature/Project Level.
+This is a PM, or Audio Director / Lead / Exec level perspective and often requires a solid knowledge of where everything is on the object level (depending on your role).
+When things change on this level, they ripple down to the levels below in a big way, via either extra polish time, additional levels, objects or animations, or reduced scope.

 All these TASK levels related to one another, but depending on another SCALE, the scale of production, the amount of sound resources required to do this effectively changes a lot.